 It is very important for any dryer to be able to maintain the constant amount of hot air inside the drum in order to dry the clothes properly.

-So, while it is unlikely that the failure to dry the clothes in the dryer is directly caused by a catastrophic failure of one or more of the thermostats inside the dryer.
+So, while it is unlikely that the failure to dry the clothes in the dryer is directly caused by a failure of one or more of the thermostats, it is the next thing to check.

-If you do need to replace a defective thermostat you can get at them by unplugging the power cord from the receptacle.
+If you do need to replace a defective thermostat, start by unplugging the dryer’s power cord from the wall receptacle.

-You will want to test all of them until you find which one is bad and get the new one bought.
+You’ll will want to test all of them until you find which one (or more) is bad.
+To do this, use your

-Once you have the thermostat replaced and hook up you can test the operation of the clothes dryer.
+Once you have the thermostat replaced and hooked up, you can test the operation of the dryer and enjoy your warm, dry clothes!

 Tho it doesn’t seem like anyone replies here…